jero98772/Deru/README.md

-# Deruuk 🚀
+# Deru 🚀

-Deruuk is a Lisp dialect designed to support programming in German (Deutsche Sprache), Russian (Русский язык), and Ukrainian (Українська мова).
+Deru is a Lisp dialect designed to support programming in German (Deutsche Sprache), Russian (Русский язык).

 ## Introduction to Lisp 🧠
 Lisp (LISt Processing) is one of the oldest programming languages, known for its simple syntax and powerful macro system.
 It's particularly well-suited for symbolic computation and artificial intelligence applications.
 Deruuk aims to bring this powerful language into a multilingual context.